• Skip to primary navigation

 Top with slices of jalapeño peppers (and some shredded vegan cheese if you like!)

 Bake at 400°F for 25-30 minutes until cornbread is golden and the filling is bubbling around the edges.
 Test with a toothpick inserted a couple inches in the center.
 It should come out clean and dry.
-Allow to set for a few minutes before serving.
+Place the tamale pie on a cooling rack and let it set for a few minutes before serving.

 Yeehaw!
 Dinner's ready!